The Social (talk show)

 The Social is a Canadian daytime television talk show, which airs weekday afternoons on CTV and CTV 2.
-Using a panel format similar to American talk shows such as The View or The Talk, the show is hosted by Melissa Grelo (the show's moderator), Lainey Lui, and Cynthia Loyst.
+Using a panel format similar to American talk shows such as The View or The Talk, the show is hosted by Melissa Grelo (the show's moderator), Andrea Bain, and Cynthia Loyst.
 On Friday editions, Jessica Allen serves as an additional co-host.

 The series covers news, lifestyle and entertainment topics, and places a strong emphasis on direct and live interaction with viewers through social media.

 History

 The show premiered on September 2, 2013, originally hosted by Grelo, Lui, Loyst and Traci Melchor with Allen as a digital correspondent for the show.

 Grelo took a maternity leave from the program in spring 2014.
 A series of celebrity guest hosts appeared during her absence, including Jann Arden, Marilyn Denis, Wendy Crewson, Elisha Cuthbert, Arlene Dickinson, Arielle Kebbel, Emily Procter, Sarah Rafferty and Debbie Travis.

 Melchor took a leave of absence from the show in 2016, with Marci Ien stepping in as a substitute host following the cancellation of Canada AM.
 Melchor later revealed that she took the leave of absence for mental health reasons, after bursting into uncontrollable tears while preparing for an interview with Lynn Keane, an author who had published a book about her son's suicide, leading Melchor to realize that she had not fully processed her grief over the 2015 death of her friend Chris Hyndman.

 Melchor announced in March 2017 that she would not be returning to the program full-time, instead concentrating on her duties with eTalk, although she will occasionally still appear on the show as a substitute host when one of the regulars is away.
 Ien became a permanent cohost of the program in 2017.
 She left the program upon her election to the House of Commons of Canada for the federal electoral district of Toronto Centre in 2020.

+Lui announced her departure from the program in summer 2023, with Andrea Bain announced as her successor.

+Grelo and Loyst are the remaining original hosts left since the show's beginning.